Skip to content

 def difference_update(self, other: _Setlike[T]) -> None:

-data = cast(Set, self.data)
+data = cast(set, self.data)

 self.on_change(added=set(), removed=data.intersection(other))